Old-Farmer/Copy_and_Translate/README.md

 `"copy_key"` is used for text translate to copy selected text to this app.
 The default setting `"<ctrl>+c"` can work for most softwares, except some softwares, e.g. command line programs.
 If you really want to use this app with specific softwares, set `"copy_key"` as you want.

 `"tesseract_cmd"` defines the command to start tesseract, which can be the executable file path or just the command `"tesseract"`.
 For Windows, if you do not set the environment variable for tesseract, set `"tesseract_cmd"` as the executable file `tesseract.exe` path.
 Use `/` or `\\` as separators.

+***Attention:*** **Googletrans lib** and **Translators lib** needs your network proxy setting if you have set it in your computer.
+This software can automatically detect you proxy setting.
+But if the automatic detection can't work for you computer, you can manually set `"https_proxy"` to specify the proxy.
+Leave it empty if you never set network proxy in your computer or you want automatic detection to work.

 ## Language Support